-The Natural Sciences exam covers intro-level topics for nonscience majors surveying both biological and physical sciences.
-NOTE: The CLEP exam fee will increase to $89 beginning July 1, 2019.
+The Natural Sciences exam covers introductory level topics for nonscience majors surveying both biological and physical sciences.

 Knowledge and Skills Required

-The Natural Sciences examination requires candidates to demonstrate one or more of the following abilities in the approximate proportions indicated.
+The Natural Sciences exam requires candidates to demonstrate one or more of the following abilities in the approximate proportions indicated:

-- Knowledge of fundamental facts, concepts, and principles (about 40% of the examination)
+- Knowledge of fundamental facts, concepts, and principles (about 40% of the exam)

-- Interpretation and comprehension of information (about 20% of the examination) presented in the form of graphs, diagrams, tables, equations, or verbal passages
+- Interpretation and comprehension of information (about 20% of the exam) presented in the form of graphs, diagrams, tables, equations, or verbal passages

-The subject matter of the Natural Sciences examination is drawn from the following topics.
+The subject matter of the Natural Sciences exam is drawn from the following topics.
 The percentages next to the main topics indicate the approximate percentage of exam questions on that topic.

 Biological Science (50%)

-- 10% Cell organization, cell division, chemical nature of the gene, bioenergetics, biosynthesis
+- 10% Cell organization, cell division, chemical nature of the gene, bioenergetics, and biosynthesis

 - 20% Structure, function, and development in organisms; patterns of heredity